ivanbeldad/r0gr-target/README.md

     - models: interfaces definitions for prioritizers
     - strategies: everything under this folder will be concrete implementations to get the next target
     - prioritizer-definition.ts: used to define which implementation should be used with each protocol
+- health: endpoint to check the service is up and running

 ## Usage